- Who is Austin Pets Alive!?

 The nationally accepted standard for a no-kill community is a community that has a live outcome rate of over 90% on a month-to-month basis.
 APA! helped create and lobby for the No-Kill Plan, passed by Austin City Council in March 2010.
 In February 2011, Austin reached that 90% no-kill benchmark for the first time ever, and we couldn’t be more proud.
 We continue to make strides forward in the no-kill movement, Austin having earned the title of the “Largest No-Kill City in America.”

-In February of 2014, we celebrated three years as a no-kill city.
+In February of 2015, we celebrated four years as a no-kill city.

 It is important that the community continue this urgent lifesaving work, as maintaining no-kill each month takes just as much passion and dedication as achieving that status in the first place.